Shortly: Burgum to address COVID-19 in ND, other issues at 3:30 p.m.

 You can watch the briefing live at the KX News website.

-The number of people reported recovered from COVID-19 on May 18 (50) is lower than the number of new COVID-19 cases reported that day (63).
+The number of people reported recovered from COVID-19 on May 19 (33) is much lower than the number of new COVID-19 cases reported that day (102).

-32 people are currently hospitalized due to COVID-19 as of May 18, no change from May 17.
-A total of 135 hospitalizations have been reported since data tracking began.
+38 people are currently hospitalized due to COVID-19 as of May 19, up 8 from May 18.
+A total of 142 hospitalizations have been reported since data tracking began.

 41 of North Dakota’s 53 counties have confirmed cases of COVID-19, or three-quarters of the counties in the state.